Do I Need A CPU With Integrated Graphics If I Have A GPU?

 Do I Need A CPU With Integrated Graphics If I Have A GPU? | cpugpunerds.com

 I recommend purchasing a CPU with integrated graphics if the external GPU is too expensive on your budget.
-It will not only be economical but also save you power saving a couple of dollars from your electricity bill.
-Also, don’t worry about the performance if you do not have high-end software to use.
+It will be economical and save you power, saving a couple of dollars from your electricity bill.
+Also, don’t worry about the performance if you do not have high-end software.

 Is CPU Integrated Graphics Enough for Gaming?

-The CPU with integrated graphics will not be able to handle extreme gaming conditions and become overheated.
+The CPU with integrated graphics will be unable to handle extreme gaming conditions and become overheated.
 Without a better cooling system, it can burn out.
 If you want to play games with higher resolution and texture details, I recommend an external GPU with the official drivers.

 Do You Need More RAM For Integrated Graphics?

 Yes, you need more RAM for integrated graphics because there is no VRAM inside, unlike the external GPU.
-The other reason behind this is the integrated graphic uses the system memory meaning the RAM installed on your motherboard.
+The other reason behind this is that the integrated graphic uses the memory of the RAM installed on your motherboard.
 So increase your RAM for integrated graphics will use it.

 The second reason behind installing more RAM is that the operating system (OS), such as Windows 10/11, stays in the RAM as the computer starts until it shuts down.
 The third reason is that the other software and apps also need a place in the system memory to execute properly.